 When a hammer or drop weight strikes the top of a foundation, a compressive stress wave travels down its shaft at a speed c, which is a function of the elastic modulus E and mass density.
 The impact induces a force F and a particle velocity v at the top of the foundation.
-The force is computed by multiplying the measured signals from a pair of strain transducers attached near the top of the pile by the pile area and modules.
+The force is computed by multiplying the measured signals from a pair of strain transducers attached near the top of the pile by the pile area and modulus.
 The velocity measurement is obtained by integrating signals from a pair of accelerometers also attached near the top of the pile.
 Strain transducers and accelerometers transmit data to a high strain dynamic testing system such as the Pile Driving Analyzer® (PDA), for signal processing and results.

 As long as the wave travels in one direction, force and velocity are proportional: F = Zv, where: